KristofJannes/es6-class-minify/README.md

 # es6-class-minify

+Package to minify ES6 classes and objects.

-Current minifiers cannot minify ES6 class fields and members functions.
+Current minifiers cannot minify ES6 class fields and member functions.
-This is mostly because they are not able to track the class when a method is called on an object.
+This is because they are not able to track the class when a method is called on an object.

 This package provides a simple way to minify class fields and members by manually prefixing the name with a `$`-sign.